 There are lots of amazing picture opportunities and it’s a photographer’s dream as it isn’t as crowded as the surrounding areas.

 Catch a Wave

-Essaouira is a popular place for windsurfing, especially from April and November.
-Watersports are popular here including surfing.
+Essaouira is a popular place for windsurfing, especially in April and November.
+Watersports are popular here, including surfing.

 If watersports aren’t your thing, you can also go on a horse ride on the beach, quad tours, or a camel ride.